 As a nonprofit humane society, we rely on donations and adoption fees to assist with the care of our animals.
 Variable pricing on our highly adoptable animals allows us to house and assist the less adoptable ones while they wait for a new home.
-These funds also help to pay for puppy and kitten formula for the orphaned , medications for the sick and veterinary procedures for the injured.
+These funds also help to pay for puppy and kitten formula for the orphaned, medications for the sick and veterinary procedures for the injured.

 Why can I not adopt over the phone?

 Our goal is permanent home placement.
 If at all possible, it is better to adopt in person to make sure that this is the right fit for everyone.
-If you are sure that you would like to adopt an animal into your home permanently we would be happy to do the adoption over the phone.

 Why can’t you put more than an hour hold on dogs?

 We would not want an animal to miss an opportunity to find a home if the prospective owner does not show up within the hour.
-Please work with a staff member or Supervisor if there are other circumstances that need to be considered for your adoption.
+Please work with a staff member or manager if there are other circumstances that need to be considered for your adoption.

 Why don’t you know exactly when I can pick up my newly adopted pet?